 I think it is very important to let the students color in the graph.
 This helps them take ownership and pride in their work and progress.

-The folder contains very basic Kindergarten assessments and skills and doesn’t include every single thing I need for report card time, but these are the basic skills I felt that I needed to test verbally.
+The folder contains very basic Kindergarten assessments and skills.
+It doesn’t include every single thing I need for report card time, but these are the basic skills I felt that I needed to test verbally.
 I can use other worksheets to test number sense, math facts, etc. therefore I didn’t include that in the folder.

 I’m sure you have your own set of assessments for report card time, but hopefully giving you the idea of creating individualized folders will help save you time by having everything for each kid all in 1 place.
 Grab these Kindergarten Assessment & Data folders to make your life a little easier!
 They are also available in my TPT store.